LanguiDude/imagespace-rails/README.md

+We built this code using Cloud9, and that is how we are familiar setting it up and executing it.

+Step 1: Log in to cloud9, and create a workspace using the fork url from github.

+Step 2: Click "Start Editing"

+Step 3: $ gem install rails -v 4.2.0.beta4

+Step 4: $ bundle install

+Step 5: $ rails s -b $IP -p $PORT

+Step 6: click "share" at the top of the screen, and click whatever is listed in the
+        "Application" text box, and click "Open" when it appears.

+Step 7: You are at our home page!
+Congratulations!

 Most of this code is borrowed or modified from the code at railstutorial.org (under the MIT License, and the Beerware License), and the skeleton code given during class.